Extraction Site Preservation

 Following gentle tooth removal with non-traumatic techniques, bone or bone substitute material will be placed within the extraction site.
 Sometimes additional “membranes” or “barriers” are placed to help protect the grafted material from ingrowth of fibrous soft tissue and oral fluids and flora.
 The grafted material will support the surrounding tissue, and in time will be replaced by new alveolar bone.
 This bone will then provide adequate ridge shape and contour for implant placement or prosthetic restoration.
 This preservation will not last indefinitely, however.
 Placing dental implants 3 – 12 months after grafting will provide the best long-lasting support for the alveolar ridge.
 Otherwise, the graft material may slowly resorb and disappear over time.

-In many cases, it is possible to remove a tooth and place a dental implant with grafting at the same time.
+In some cases, it may be possible to remove a tooth and place a dental implant with grafting at the same time.

-Drs.
-Shall, Ziegler, and Mayer, can best discuss what will work best in your individual case.
-Treatment options will be discussed, including differences in cost, healing time, and longterm outcomes.
+Our doctors can best discuss what will work best in your individual case.
+Treatment options will be discussed, including differences in cost, healing time, and long-term outcomes.